SampleEnvironment/SECoP/rfcs/RFC-000-ontology-links.rst

 Summary
 =======

-This Feature introduces a way to include information about Module !INTERFACES! and systems of multiple modules in the description of a SECNodes module.
+This Feature introduces a way to include links to definitions about protocol elements in the descriptive data of a SECNode.
-This is achieved by linking to the append-only definitions introduced in RFC-XXX.
+This is achieved by linking to the append-only ontology definitions introduced in RFC-XXX.

 Goal
 ====

-Interface classes and !system-interfaces! should be accessible in a central repository.
-SECNodes should link to their respective specifications in order to enable three things:
+SECNodes should link to the specifications for their protocol elements in order to enable three things:

-- the implementors of clients can get a description of the functionality of these interface classes.
+- The implementors of clients can get a description of the functionality of these interface classes.
-- a client can use the extended description to provide further functionality
+- A client can use the extended description to provide further functionality.
-- the structure of the SECNode can be verified to follow the interface
+- The structure of the SECNode can be verified to follow the interface.

+Protocol elements are:

+- Interface classes
+- Features
+- Accessibles
+- Systems

 Technical explanation
 =====================

-In the SECNodes description, the optional field ``systems`` is introduced.
+In the SECNode descriptive data, the optional field ``systems`` is introduced.
-It is a JSON-Object with the system-names as keys and the url of the relevant ontology file as the value.
+It is a JSON-Object with the system-names as keys and the URL of the relevant ontology file as the value.
-The names of the modules that are part of the system have to be prefixed with the systems name.
+The names of the modules that are part of the system have to be prefixed with the system's name.
-For a system to be valid, all modules that are included in the !spec! have to be present.
+For a system to be valid, all modules that are included in the system definition have to be present.

-In the description of the Module, the field ``xxx`` is a list of urls that include all relevant !spec! files for this module.
+In the description of a module, the field ``definitions`` is a list of URLs that include all relevant YAML specification files for this module.
 They do not have to be sorted.

-Each url is of the format: ``<blub>/folder/file#<!interface!>:<version>``.
+Each URL is of the format: ``https://.../file.yaml#<name>:<version>``.
-The first query parameter specifies which of the interfaces found in the file is relevant to this module.
-The second parameter specifies the ``version`` of the !spec!.
+``name`` and ``version`` must match one of the objects defined in the YAML file.

 Example: